Package org.gnome.gtk

 @Generated("io.github.jwharm.JavaGI") public class Scrollbar extends Widget implements Accessible, AccessibleRange, Buildable, ConstraintTarget, Orientable

-The GtkScrollbar widget is a horizontal or vertical scrollbar.
+Shows a horizontal or vertical scrollbar.

-Its position and movement are controlled by the adjustment that is passed to or created by Scrollbar(org.gnome.gtk.Orientation, org.gnome.gtk.Adjustment).
+Its position and movement are controlled by the adjustment that is passed to or created by Scrollbar().
 See Adjustment for more details.
 The Gtk.Adjustment:value field sets the position of the thumb and must be between Gtk.Adjustment:lower and Gtk.Adjustment:upper - Gtk.Adjustment:page-size.
 The Gtk.Adjustment:page-size represents the size of the visible scrollable area.

 The fields Gtk.Adjustment:step-increment and Gtk.Adjustment:page-increment fields are added to or subtracted from the Gtk.Adjustment:value when the user asks to move by a step (using e.g. the cursor arrow keys) or by a page (using e.g. the Page Down/Up keys).